McScratchey

 6. Netflix Gaming

 If you don't want to pay for any (extra) gaming services, Netflix could be a decent option.
-It's not an obvious option, and technically not free if you count the cost of Netflix, but Netflix does offer free games.
+It's not an obvious option, and technically, it's not free if you count the cost of Netflix, but Netflix does offer free games.
 On select Android and iOS devices, the Netflix App will have a "Mobile Games" option at the bottom of the menu.
-The selection could be better, mostly indie games, but there are some hidden gems.
+The selection could be better, mostly indie games, but some hidden gems exist.

 Comparison of Free Cloud Gaming Services Features

-When choosing the best free cloud gaming service, there are several factors to consider.
-The number of available games, quality of graphics and gameplay experience, device compatibility, and user interface are all essential features to keep in mind.
-Additionally, it's important to consider the internet connection requirements for each service and the availability of game titles.
+When choosing the best free cloud gaming service, several factors must be considered.
+The number of available games, quality of graphics and gameplay experience, device compatibility, and user interface are all essential features to remember.
+Additionally, it's important to consider each service's internet connection requirements and game titles' availability.

 The final thing to consider is the sketchy factor.
 If it seems too good to be true or like an illegitimate operation built on lies in an attempt to gain access to your PC, you should run.
 Run far away and never come back!